apache/directory-fortress-core/README.md

  ```

-11. Create the dirs needed by the new slapd databases:
+13. Create the dirs needed by the new slapd databases:

  ```
  mkdir /var/openldap/dflt
  mkdir /var/openldap/hist
  ```

-12. Restart the slapd daemon.
+14. Restart the slapd daemon.
 Ensure there are no errors.

+Config Notes:
+ * Have a look at sample slapd.conf file: [./ldap/slapd.conf.src](./ldap/slapd.conf.src).

 ___________________________________________________________________________________
 ## SECTION 8.
 Instructions for using Apache Fortress with OpenLDAP